 201 - Issues in Contemporary Education: Formation for Action: This course focuses on contemporary issues in education and how the topics intersect with and are impacted by other fields of study.
 It is designed for freshmen and sophomores, including non-education minors, who desire to engage in discourse with guest speakers from various disciplines as students explore multiple perspectives on education.
 Students will be guided as they explore topics relevant to their personal educational experiences.
 Active participation in class, personal interviews and discourse with guest speakers are central components.
 Is not required for the education minor, but the course does fulfill a social science requirement.
 Three hours.
 Offered in January term on selected years.
 Professor Bruce.

-221 - Field Work in Foundations of Curriculum and Instruction - This course, which provides the fieldwork concerning curriculum and instruction, must be taken concurrently with EDUC 220.
+221 - Field Work in Profession of Teaching - This course, which provides the fieldwork concerning curriculum and instruction, must be taken concurrently with EDUC 220.
 One hour.
 Professor Mudd and Dr. Yesbeck

 227 - Math Methods for Elementary Teachers - This course provides an overview of effective mathematics instruction combining the fundamental core understanding and applications to promote teaching and learning through problem-solving and the use of concrete manipulatives.
 A fieldwork component is included.
 Prerequisites: EDUC 220-221.
 Required course for elementary minors.
 Offered fall term only.
 Three hours.
 Dr Yesbeck.